 Unaccompanied youth experiencing homelessness are not living with, or supported by, a parent or guardian.
 Therefore, under the Higher Education Act, they are considered independent students and do not need to provide a parent’s signature or information about parents’ income on the FAFSA.
 Similarly, youth who were in foster care after age 13 are considered independent students.
 Despite these policies, a 2016 Government Accountability Office report found that burdensome financial aid program rules make it more difficult for both unaccompanied homeless youth and youth from foster care to obtain federal financial assistance for college.

 The FAFSA Simplification Act (enacted as part of the Consolidated Appropriations Act, 2021 and updated by the Consolidated Appropriations Act, 2022) aims to remove many of the barriers faced by youth experiencing homelessness or with experience in foster care.
-The U.S. Department of Education (ED) is implementing the FAFSA Simplification Act in phases.
-Although the language on the homeless and foster care questions on the 2023-2024 FAFSA look the same as previous years, many of the new provisions for homeless and foster youth are in effect now.
-These changes are summarized below.
+The U.S. Department of Education (ED) started implementing the FAFSA Simplification Act in phases with the 2023-2024 FAFSA and released further guidance in April 2023.
+The changes for homeless and foster youth are summarized below.

 In the past, delays in determinations have caused delays in aid, exacerbating financial hardship and basic needs challenges.
 Under FAFSA Simplification, determinations must be made as quickly as possible, may be made as early as the year before the award year for which the student submits the application, and must not be made later than during the award year for which the student initially submits the application.

 Homeless youth receive services from an array of providers and educators.
 Under the FAFSA Simplification Act, additional individuals are authorized to verify this status.
 Authorized entities include: